Martin Hockey's End to End Walk: Land's End to John O'Groats

 Planning your route

 There are endless variations in off-road routes from Land's End to John O'Groats.
 Your choice will depend on many factors: time available, whether you intend to camp, whether you have walked any of the long distance paths before and do not want to repeat, whether you live anywhere near the potential routes and fancy some R&R at home on the way.
+You also need to decide on your rules: will you allow lifts to and from accommodation or food (I didn't)?
+Will you allow yourself ferries (I did)?

-Since I did the walk in 2004, two more end to end guide books have been published, some routes have been improved, and there is even more information on the Internet - including other walkers' websites.
+Since I did the walk in 2004, three more end to end guide books have been published, some routes have been improved, and there is even more information on the Internet - including other walkers' websites.
 If I was planning the route now, these would be the main sources I would use:

 For an outline of my own route, click here.
 There is a map of my route here.